 Erik flying for the first time.
 We knew he could do it, but it's still awesome.

-Shaw gets one early on when he demonstrates his power to Colonel Hendry by taking a grenade which the good Colonel brought along in case of a double-cross, pulling the pin, and absorbing the explosion.
+Shaw gets one early on when he demonstrates his power to Colonel Hendry.
+He takes a grenade which the good Colonel brought along in case of a double-cross, pulls the pin, and absorbs the explosion.

 "You wanna guess what I can do?
 I got the power to absorb energy, keeps me young.
 But that's the boring part, the fun stuff is what I can do with it, once I've got it."

-(He taps Colonel Hendry on the shoulder, vaporizing him almost instantly.)
+(He taps Colonel Hendry on the shoulder, vaporizing him instantly.)

 Emma Frost beating Erik without any effort the first time they meet.
 She just casually swings her arm and knocks him off the boat.

-There's also the moment when Xavier is initially interviewed by the senior US military officers who initially scoff of his claims at being telepathic by taunting him expecting the usual cold reading fakery.
-When Xavier then responds by casually commenting about precise top secret missile location information he easily learned from their minds, their Oh Crap reactions are priceless at being confronted with the real thing.
+There's the moment when Xavier is interviewed by the senior CIA officers who initially scoff at his claims of being telepathic by taunting him, expecting the usual cold reading fakery.
+When Xavier then responds by casually commenting about precise top secret missile location information he easily learned from their minds, their Oh, Crap reactions are priceless at being confronted with the real thing.